 When I was given this tome, I was just beginning my garden (click here for a look back at my blank canvas).
 I desired trees and shrubs that looked natural but also added some drama.
 Of course, I also needed them to be suitable for my specific climate and growing conditions.

 Dirr also wrote a companion book, Manual of Woody Landscape Plants.
 This was included with my initial gift.
 This manual gives much more detailed information on each plant's growing requirements, complete descriptions of leaf/flower shapes and colors, line drawings to help identify leaves and buds, and thorough descriptions of cultivars.
-I've learned that both of these earlier books are now merged in a revised edition, Dirr's Encyclopedia of Trees and Shrubs.
+I've learned that both of these earlier books are now merged in a revised edition, Dirr's Encyclopedia of Trees and Shrubs

 Sometimes, I can be a bit old-fashioned.
 I still like printed books.
 However, Dirr's Tree & Shrub Finder app for the iPhone is truly amazing!
 (At $14.99 it's the most expensive app I've purchased thus far, but I know it will get a lot of use.)